linagora/ToM-server/packages/matrix-client-server/src/utils/UIAuth.md

 ## Allowed Flows

 For endpoints other than `/register` and `/login` (POST), the allowed flows are generated automatically inside the `validateUserWithUiAuthentication` method.
-For the `/register` and`/login`endpoints, they are stored in a constant defined before the expressAppHandler.
-These flows must be updated before production to avoid security risks, such as inadvertently allowing the client to authenticate with "m.login.dummy", and could also be calculated using a function that reads the config to check for supported flows.
+For the `/register` and`/login`endpoints, they are generated using the config with a function defined in utils/userInteractiveAuthentication.

 ## Callback Usage